rcliftonharvey/dspfilters4juce/README.md

 -------------------------------------------------------------------------------------------------------

-## Licence
+## License

 The source code is provided under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
 A copy of the MIT license in written form comes in the download of this library.

-The JUCE framework itself is licenses separately, see the [JUCE website](https://juce.com) for more information.
+The JUCE framework itself is licensed separately, see the [JUCE website](https://juce.com) for more information.

 -------------------------------------------------------------------------------------------------------